-"Megalodon" is the common name for Carcharocles megalodon*, a truly gigantic predatory shark that went extinct long ago.
+"Megalodon" is the common name for Otodus megalodon*, a truly gigantic predatory shark that went extinct long ago.
 Thanks to urban legends, and the popularity of movies like The Meg, Megalodon is once again in the public eye.
-We're here to help separate the fact from the fiction and help dispell the myths about this giant prehistoric shark. *Recently, some scientists have suggested that it should be classified as Otodus megalodon, but we're sticking to the old name for blog purposes.
+We're here to help separate the fact from the fiction and help dispel the myths about this giant prehistoric shark. *The older name Carcharocles megalodon, is still commonly used in literature you might come across.

 Here's what you need to know, why it was an awesome animal and why you don't have to worry about it still existing.

 - Did the really bite whales in half?